Dean is a new online writer. He usually writes movie and music reviews.

 Stane also becomes the bad guy behind Stark's weapons being sold to the terrorists.
 When Stark finds this out, he is not sure who he can trust.
 This also leads into future movies because Tony has a close group of people in which he can trust.

 Once he is kidnapped by terrorists, Tony gets a look into the negative impact his weapons are having on people.
 His eyes are opened to the fact that somehow the terrorists are getting their hands on the weapons his company makes.
 Tony builds a suit out of scrap parts and escapes, leading to the idea of the iron man suit.

-When Tony is taken back home, the first thing he does is shuts down the weapons manufacturing until he figures out how to safely use them.
-He begins to take more ownership in the company.
+When Tony is taken back home, the first thing he does is shut down the weapons manufacturing until he figures out how to safely use them.
+He begins to take more ownership of the company.
 He also builds the first iron man suit and begins helping people who are being harmed by terrorists.

 Tony has a small character arc within this film, however, he still ends the film being the same person he started out as.
 He takes a little more control in the company, but he is still the irresponsible playboy.

 Iron Man 2 (2010)